What Is Prediabetes?

 - Drink coffee, water, and tea instead of sugary drinks.

-- Opt for good fats like those in vegetable oil, nuts, and seeds over those in margarine, baked goods, and fried foods.
+- Choose good fats like those in vegetable oil, nuts, and seeds over those in margarine, baked goods, and fried foods.

 - Trade red meat and processed meats for nuts, whole grains, poultry, and fish.